Kblack0610/agno/cookbook/coding_agents/scratchpad.md

 ### Project Overview
 Build a comprehensive multi-agent system for automated code development that integrates planning, execution, and validation capabilities in a continuous feedback loop.
 The system will take user prompts, break them down into tasks, implement the code, and continuously validate against quality criteria.

+### Current Implementation Progress
+- ✅ Created BaseAgent abstract class with common functionality
+- ✅ Implemented MessageBus for agent communication
+- ✅ Built StateManager for workflow state tracking
+- ✅ Developed CodeTools for file operations and code manipulation
+- ✅ Implemented ExecutionAgent for code generation and execution
+- [ ] Enhance PlanningAgent based on existing SequentialOrchestrator
+- [ ] Create MultiAgentOrchestrator to coordinate the workflow
+- [ ] Implement testing and validation components
+- [ ] Build command-line interface for the system

 ### System Architecture
 1. **Planning Agent**: Uses MCP for sequential thinking to break down tasks and create execution plans
 2. **Execution Agent**: Implements code based on the planning agent's directives
 3. **Validation Agent**: Continuously checks code quality, test coverage, and other metrics
 4. **Orchestration Layer**: Coordinates the entire workflow between agents
+5. **Testing Framework**: Ensures components work correctly individually and together

 ### Development Phases